xavierchia/xavierchia.github.io/_posts/2023-12-01-sam-altman.md

 * "Go out of your way to help people.
 Few things in life are as satisfying.
 Be nice to strangers.
 Be nice even when it doesn’t matter."
 * "Don’t judge other people too quickly.
 You never know their whole story and why they did or didn’t do something.
 Be empathetic."

+## On Self-Belief

+* "Having the self-belief that you will be able to figure things out as you go along is critical to success at anything hard.
+Get started and trust yourself.
+No one has all the answers at the beginning."

 ## Sources:

 * https://blog.samaltman.com/how-to-be-successful